-People of North are well built and sturdy.
-The states of Uttarakhand, Rajasthan, Haryana, Madhya Pradesh, Chhattisgarh and Himachal Pradesh are overwhelmingly Hindu.
+People of the North are well built and sturdy.
+The states of Uttarakhand, Rajasthan, Haryana, Madhya Pradesh, Chhattisgarh, and Himachal Pradesh are overwhelmingly Hindu.
 Jammu and Kashmir is the only state in India with a majority Muslim population while Punjab is the only state with a majority Sikh population.

-There are so many festivals which are celebrated widely in North India with pomp and show like Dusshera, Diwali, Karvachauth, Holi, Navratri, Shivratri, Guru Nanak Jayanti.
-Many festivals are called with different names in various regions but are same North India festivals are celebrated in uttarayana.
-Ram Navmi and Janamasthami related to Lord Rama and Krishna are give importance in North.
+There are so many festivals that are celebrated widely in North India with pomp and show like Dusshera, Diwali, Karvachauth, Holi, Navratri, Shivratri, Guru Nanak Jayanti.
+Many festivals are called with different names in various regions but are same North India festivals are celebrated in Uttarayana.
+Ram Navmi and Janamasthami related to Lord Rama and Krishna are give importance in the North.

 Women in North India wear salwar, suits even jeans.
-Salwar-Kameez id traditional outfit for the women of Punjab, Jammu and Kashmir, Himachal Pradesh and northern Haryana.
+Salwar-Kameez is a traditional outfit for the women of Punjab, Jammu and Kashmir, Himachal Pradesh and northern Haryana.
 In Rajasthan and its adjoining areas like southern Haryana, Uttar Pradesh, and Bihar, women wear Ghagra Choli.

-In rural northern region men in wear pyjama or dhoti, with a shirt or long kurta.
+In rural northern region men in wear pajama or dhoti, with a shirt or long kurta.
 Men also wear a headgear, which is considered as a symbol of honor.

-North Indian main food is dal, chawal, bajra, etc. North Indians prepare paratas, chapatti, puri and rotis from wheat flour.
-Also, it is less spicy and includes mostly vegetables like Cauliflower, brinjal etc. One striking difference is the oil in which the food is cooked.
+North Indian main food is dal, chawal, bajra, etc. North Indians prepare parathas, chapatti, puri, and rotis from wheat flour.
+Also, it is less spicy and includes mostly vegetables like Cauliflower, brinjal, etc. One striking difference is the oil in which the food is cooked.
 In the north, they use mostly vegetable oils and mustard oil.